superloopnetwork/superloop/README.md

 If there are multiple devices that require remediation, superloop handles remediation concurrently - meaning, superloop connects to all devices in parallel via multithreading.

-The next features I developed was 'push' and 'onscreen'. 'push' is simplying pushing a template to a device(s).
+The next set of features I developed was 'push' and 'onscreen'. 'push' is simplying pushing a template to a device(s).
 You may use regular expression in your query to match multiple nodes.
 This has proven to be very powerful and useful in an organized environment.
 The 'onscreen' features allow you to execute a command on the device(s) without requiring you to log in.

 In the example below, the screen on the right is using 'push' and the screen on the left is using 'onscreen' to check the changes after.

 ![superloop push and onscreen demo](https://github.com/superloopnetwork/superloop/blob/master/gifs/superloop_push_onscreen_demo.gif)

+Users are now able to take advantage of the 'ssh' menu screen.
+This feature allows users to quickly search up a device via hostname (doesn't have to be a complete string) and establish a SSH session.
+It's a very powerful tool in the sense that it support regular expression to filter out certain desired hosts from a lare scale network.

+Here is an example of how you would use it:

+root@jumpbox:~/superloop# python superloop ssh -n core.*
+ID      name                    address         platform 1       core-fw-superloop-toron 10.10.10.10     cisco 2       core.sw.superloop.sfran 20.20.20.20     cisco
+3       core.rt.superloop.sjose 30.30.30.30     cisco
+Enter ID to SSH to:

+* Notice the option '-n' to specify your search string.

+root@jumpbox:~/superloop# superloop ssh -n .*sfran
+ID      name                    address         platform 1       core.sw.superloop.sfran 20.20.20.20     cisco

+If the search result returns one host, superloop automatically establishes a SSH session.